A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Reducibility Between Data Domains

 Using~\cite[Lemma~6]{DD16}, from a sequence of integer valuations (called \emph{counter valuations} in~\cite{DD16}) that satisfy those properties, we can reconstruct a sequence of string valuations.
-As the integer valuations additionally satisfy the $\clen$ constraints, we know that the string valuations satisfy them as well.
+As the integer valuations additionally satisfy the $\clen$ constraints, so does the string valuations.
 Thus, if an image $R'$-action word is feasible, the original action word is feasible.
 The converse direction is easier: given a sequence $\v_0 \v_1 \dots$ of string valuations that is compatible with the $R$-action word, at step $i$ one fills each $\clenR{r}{s}$ with $\clen(\v_i(r),\v_i(s))$. \end{proof} By Theorems~\ref{thm:dec_synt_N} and~\ref{thm:reducibility_synthesis}, we get: \begin{corollary} Register-bounded synthesis is decidable for $(\Sigma^*,=,\prec,\epsilon)$. \end{corollary}